uva-engineering-decision-analysis/class_notes/Session_7.md

 How it works:

 Suppose 10 days left in the field season.
 We have three forcast in our budget.
 The forcast says that there 30 percent chance that tommorrow is going to be a good condition.
 Should we go for it?
 To solve this case think of the simpler version of this case.
-Instead of thinking there are ten days left, consider there is only one day left
+Instead of thinking there are ten days left, consider there is only one day left and you have one flight left in your budget, you will fly your plane.
+On the other hand, consider there is only one day left and you have no flight left in your budget, you won't fly your plane.
+In this case, having only one day left, there is no decision to make.Consider two days left, and there is only one fligt left.
+Now, we have real decision.
+We have forcast signal only for one day ahead ($s_{d}$).
+For two days ahead, $S_{d}$ is a random forcast signal with probability distribution $\pi(.)$

+S={1,2,...,24} are the forcasting signals that we may get.
+For example, for tommorrow we get one of these signal and when we get it we are able to convert it to the probability.

+Case: d=2 and f=1

+We know $s_{2}$, therefore $p(s_{d})=Pr{X_{d}=1|s_{d}}$

+We know $s_{1}$ will take one of the 24 values, and how likely each is.

+Our goal is to maximie the objective function.
+We know based on what we do today, we already know what we are going to do tomorrow.
+If we fly today, by how much in expectation we will increase our toatal take?